rsksmart/RSKIPs/IPs/RSKIP0.md

 A RSKIP can also be assigned the status “Deferred”.
 The RSKIP's author or editor can assign the RSKIP this status when no progress is being made on it.
 Once a RSKIP is deferred, its editor can re-assign it to have “Draft” status.
 An RSKIP that is not being considered for immediate adoption in the reference client may be reconsidered in the future for a subsequent release of the reference client.

+A RSKIP Author(s) can withdrawn the proposed RSKIP.
+This state means finality and the RSKIP can no longer be resurrected using its number.
+If the idea is pursued at later date it is considered a new proposal.

-An RSKIP can also be “Rejected”.
+A RSKIP can also be “Rejected”.
 Perhaps, after all, it was not a good idea.
 It is still important to have a record of this fact.

 RSKIPs can also be superseded by a different RSKIP, rendering the original obsolete.